Exafunction/codeium_xcode/README.md

 ### Chat

-This feature is powered by ChatGPT.
-Please ensure that you have set up your OpenAI account before using it.
+This feature is powered by Codeium Chat.

 The chat knows the following information: